getfem/getfem/doc/sphinx/source/project/libdesc.rst

 All the information needed to build the interface for the different objects, methods and functions is contained in the files `interface/src/gf*.cc`.
 A python script (`bin/extract_doc`) produces all the necessary files from the information it takes there.
 In particular, it produces the python file getfem.py, the matlab m-files for the different functions and objects (including subdirectories) and it also produces the automatic documentations.

-To make all the thing works automatically, a certain number of rules have to be respected.
-The main ones are the following:
+To make all the thing works automatically, a certain number of rules have to be respected:

 * An object have to be defined by three files on the interface